-We’re getting smarter about our credit cards.
-Still, we can get even more clever with credit, especially since there’s power in wielding plastic as long as you do it the right way.
+Understanding your credit can turn into a battle and sometimes your credit card wins.
+Still, we can be smarter with credit, especially since there’s power in wielding plastic as long as you do it the right way.
 Want to know how to beat the banks at their own rules?
 Read on for seven great tips.

 Ask for a Lower Interest Rate